 Nets must have a mesh size not less than 4-1/2 inches stretch mesh.
 The maximum length is 100 yards in the freshwater and no net, cable line or other device used for support of a gill net may extend more than halfway across any stream or body of water.
-Nets must be marked with a white floating marker (see Markers and Identification on Freshwater Nongame Fishing Regulations).
+Nets must be marked with a white floating marker (see Markers and Identification of Nongame Devices on Freshwater Nongame Fishing Regulations).

 A gill net tag is required.
 A gill net may be placed in the freshwaters on a first come first serve basis but a gill net must not be placed within 200 yards of another gill net.
 Along the Little Pee Dee River upstream of Punch Bowl Landing, no net may be set within 75 feet of a gill net previously set or drifted within 75 feet of another drifting net.
 Nongame fish taken in shad nets lawfully fished during the open season for taking shad may be kept.
 A sturgeon caught must be returned immediately to the waters from where it was taken.

 The season for taking nongame fish other than American shad and herring in the freshwaters of this State with a gill net is from Nov.
 1 to Mar.
 1 (where authorized) on Wednesdays, Thursdays, Fridays, and Saturdays only.

 Nets made of textile netting (no wire) of a mesh size between 1 and 2 inches square enclosing a series of round hoops with two or more muzzle openings made of a netting material.
 The maximum size net allowed is 16 feet by 5-1/2 feet.
 Hoop nets must be marked with a white floating marker (see Markers and Identification of Nongame Devices on Freshwater Nongame Fishing Regulations).

 A hoop net tag is required.
 Hoop nets must rest on the bottom and cannot be placed within 100 feet of the mouth of any tributary stream.